Microsoft SQL Server Sink (JDBC) Connector for Confluent Cloud¶

 Note

-For configuring the Microsoft SQL Server Sink (JDBC) Connector with Azure Private Link and Confluent Cloud Egress Private Link Endpoint, follow the steps in Egress Private Link Endpoint Setup: Azure Blob Storage for Confluent Cloud.
+For configuring the Microsoft SQL Server Sink (JDBC) Connector with Azure Private Link and Confluent Cloud Egress Private Link Endpoint, follow the steps in Egress Private Link Endpoints Setup Guide: First-Party Services on Azure for Confluent Cloud.

 - Prerequisites